Shringe/nixdots/README.md

-# nixdots
+# About
-Nix related dotfiles like home-manager and nixos.
+These are my personal dotfiles for all of my systems.
+Here you can see how I use and maintain selfhosting, gaming, and personal computing software reproducibly across multiple systems.